Solomon Mahlangu Freedom College

 The Solomon Mahlangu Freedom College (SOMAFCO), was an educational institution established by the exiled African National Congress (ANC) in 1978 at Mazimbu, Tanzania.
-Its purpose was to give the youth that had fled South Africa after the 1976 Soweto uprising and children of existing exiles a primary and secondary education, an alternative to traditional Bantu education system they would have received at home.
-It would teach both an academic and vocational education.
-Farmlands would supply food to the institution and would also include a hospital.
+It provided primary and secondary education to students who had fled South Africa after the 1976 Soweto uprising or who were the children of existing exiles.
+It taught both academic and vocational subjects, unlike the Bantu education system that hosted black students in South Africa.
+Farmlands supplied food to the institution and it also included a hospital.
 It was officially opened by Oliver Tambo in 1985.

 History

-The ANC's would establish its educational centre in Morogoro, Tanzania on land donated by the Tanzanian government during 1977, facilitated by Tanzanian Anna Abdallah.
-The land at Mazimbu, consisted of some farm buildings on 600 acres.
-The school would be named after Solomon Mahlangu, a member of the ANC's military wing, Umkhonto we Sizwe (MK) and an exile of the 1976 Soweto uprising.
-Other names that had been suggested for the school before settled on the existing name were the Albert Luthuli Institute and the ANC Freedom School.
+The ANC established its educational centre in Morogoro, Tanzania on land donated by the Tanzanian government during 1977, facilitated by Tanzanian Anna Abdallah.
+The land at Mazimbu consisted of some farm buildings on 600 acres.
+The school was named after Solomon Mahlangu, a member of the ANC's military wing, Umkhonto we Sizwe (MK) and an exile of the 1976 Soweto uprising.
+Other names that had been suggested for the school were the Albert Luthuli Institute (after Albert Luthuli) and the ANC Freedom School.

 The complex was built by Oswald Dennis, an ANC civil engineer trained in East Germany.
-He would later be supported by architect Spenser Hodgson.
+He was later supported by architect Spenser Hodgson.
 Work started in July 1977, built by Tanzanian labourers and supervised by the ANC, while education began under trees or in the existing farm buildings.
-Eventually around eighty percent of the workforce would be made of Tanzanians.
-As this would be a boarding school, accommodation was required and so six units catering for 144 pupils were built, with eight students per room.
+Eventually around eighty per cent of the workforce comprised Tanzanians.
+As it was to be a boarding school, accommodation was required and so six units catering for 144 pupils were built, with eight students per room.
 The first dormitory was completed for occupation in late 1979 by pupils and teachers.
 By 1980, the land had been cleared, existing houses on the land renovated, a temporary water supply and sewage system in place and the buildings linked to the local electricity network.
 Future plans called for more dormitories, houses, kitchen and dining rooms as well as a library.

 Initially the plan for the facility was for a secondary school for exiles of the 1976 Soweto uprising and children of the pre-1976, but soon a pre-primary school was established and by 1984 it would be formally called the Charlotte Maxeke Children's Centre.
-The centre started in the late 70's as a crèche, first in the town itself before being moved back into a renovated house at SOMAFCO in 1981 as a crèche and nursery school.
-The centre would open in 1984, built by Oswald Dennis from money supplied by the Swedish Teachers' Union.
+The centre started in the late 1970s as a crèche, first in the town itself before being moved back into a renovated house at SOMAFCO in 1981 as a crèche and nursery school.
+The centre opened in 1984, built by Oswald Dennis from money supplied by the Swedish Teachers' Union.